pvdmeulen/blog-gallery/content/posts/12nov2025/index.md

 - Examples of good photos?

 #### Experiment
 For me, to learn, it doesn’t _really_ matter whether you shoot in manual, aperture priority, or shutter priority mode, as long as you try changing at least _one_ setting to get different results.
 Get to know your camera, and get a feel for the way ISO, aperture, and shutter speed affect the final result.
 Experiment with different focal lengths if you have them (for example with a zoom lens, or multiple prime lenses).
+I've done a fair bit of this already:

 - Examples of different settings

+In 2026, I'd like to get better at visualising the photo I want _before_ I dial in my settings.
+Another thing I'd love to practice is flash photography and portraits.

 #### Editing

+So far, I've mostly been using [Photomator](https://www.pixelmator.com/photomator/) for my editing.[^PM] I sometimes use [Affinity Photo](https://www.affinity.studio) as well.
+I've used a variety of other apps over the last decade or so (not least, [Adobe Photoshop](https://photoshop.adobe.com/discover))!

+- Screenshot of Photomator

+In 2026, I'd like to create a set of saved presets in Photomator that suit my needs.
+Currently, I start editing each photo from scratch, and I don't usually have a plan right from the start.
+Creating a set of presets will teach me some of the finer adjustments which I currently don't often use (e.g. tone curves, selective clarity and texture, masking).

 #### Printing

+[^PM]: Photomator is a relatively lightweight alternative to [Adobe Lightroom](https://lightroom.adobe.com) and [Capture One](https://www.captureone.com/en), for example.
+It is built specifically for the Apple ecosystem.
+It integrates nicely with Apple Photos, and is much cheaper than Lightroom.
+A few months after I paid the yearly license, Photomator and Pixelmator were bought by Apple.
+I'm cautiously optimistic about what this means for the future of the app, and hopefully new features and updates get added over time.